OData/v3ProtocolDocument/OData JSON Verbose Format.markdown

 The value for the `message` name/value pair MUST be an object.
 This object MUST have two name/value pairs, with names `lang` and `message`.
 The `message` name/value pair MUST contain a human-readable representation of the error.
 The `lang` name/value pair MUST contain the language code from <ref>[[RFC 4646]][]</ref> corresponding to the language in which the value for `message` is written.

 The value for the `innererror` name/value pair MUST be an object.
 The contents of this object are service-defined.
 Usually this object contains information that will help debug the service.

-## 6.6 Next Links ##

-A response MAY be a partial result.
-It will then use a <ref>next link (link to core doc)</ref> to tell the client how to request the next page of data.

-To represent an next link the response MUST include a name/value pair.
-The name MUST be `__next`.
-The value MUST be a string containing a URL that the client can use to request the next page of data.

-## 6.7 Inline Count ##

-A response MAY contain an inline count.
-See <ref>core doc `$inlinecount`</ref> for details.

-To represent an inline count the response MUST include a name/value pair.
-This pair MUST come before any link name/value pairs.
-The name MUST be `__count`.
-The value MUST be a number equal to the total number of links addressed by the request.

 ## 6.8 Service Document ##